Mount Desert Island, Maine

 Many visitors to the area, as well as those about to visit, are confused about how to pronounce the word “Desert” as used in Mount Desert Island.
 By most who live in Maine, it is pronounced more like “Dessert” as in a cookie or a piece of pie.
 More often than not, the second syllable is accented as in “de-ZERT” following the French manor of speaking.

-The Look and Lay of the Land
+Look & Lay of the Land

 The First Inhabitants

-There are many people who are surprised to hear that there are actually only four official townships on the island.
+There are only four townships on the island.
 They are Bar Harbor, Mount Desert, Southwest Harbor and Tremont.
-Bar Harbor encompasses the sections of Eden (once the original name for Bar Harbor), Hulls Cove, Salisbury Cove and Town Hill.
+Bar Harbor includes Eden (the original name for Bar Harbor), Hulls Cove, Salisbury Cove and Town Hill.
 Mount Desert, although having no official town “center,” consists of Hall Quarry, Northeast Harbor, Otter Creek, Seal Harbor and Somesville.
 With Southwest Harbor comes Manset and Seawall.
 Bass Harbor, Bernard, Center, Seal Cove, and West Tremont are part of the town of Tremont.
-According to the 2020 Census, the year-round population of the four MDI towns are as follows: Bar Harbor at 5,089, Mount Desert at 2,146, Southwest Harbor at 1,756, and Tremont at 1,544.
+According to the 2020 Census, the year-round population of the four MDI towns are: Bar Harbor at 5,089, Mount Desert at 2,146, Southwest Harbor at 1,756, and Tremont at 1,544.
 The total is 10,535.
 According to the Tremont Town Manager, there are no year-round residents on the smaller out-islands such as Gotts Island.
 To view a list of the various towns and villages, including those near Schoodic Peninsula, visit Towns & Villages of Acadia.

-Some Interesting Stats & Facts
+Interesting Stats & Facts

 • Some famous past and present residents include:

-Actors Susan Sarandon, Tim Robbins, John Travolta, etc.
+David Rockefeller & Family, Ford Family, Cap Weinberger, Secretary of Defense under President Reagan, Martha Stewart, Actors Susan Sarandon, Tim Robbins, John Travolta, etc.

-• Although, the island's year-round population is about 10,000, 2-2.5 million tourists visit each year.
+• Although, the island's year-round population is over 10,500, 3.8-4 million tourists visit each year.

 • Large glaciers moved across the land at a snails pace of only a few yards per year.